2025 -2026 Branch Program Presentations

 Program: AAUW Tech Trek Panel

-This presentation will include a panel of former campers, who will share what life at Tech Trek really like and how the experience has influenced their interest in STEM.
-In honor of education and opportunity, everyone is invited to come dressed in their favorite college t-shirt or school colors.
+This presentation included a panel of former campers, who shared what life at Tech Trek was really like and how the experience has influenced their interest in STEM.
+In honor of education and opportunity, everyone was invited to come dressed in their favorite college t-shirt or school colors.

 Seventh grade girls attending Tech Trek spend a full week on a college campus, taking part in dynamic, hands-on STEM projects and enjoying an early introduction to college life.
 Our branch can take pride in having sent more than 100 students to camp since 1998—a tradition made possible only through the ongoing generosity of AAUW Long Beach members.

-This meeting is also our annual Tech Trek fundraiser.
-Our goal is to raise enough to sponsor 12 campers at UC Santa Barbara or Whittier College this summer.
+This meeting was also our annual Tech Trek fundraiser.
+Our goal was to raise enough to sponsor 12 campers at UC Santa Barbara or Whittier College this summer.
 The cost per camper is $1,200.
-Contributions are welcome with checks payable to AAUW – CA SPF, and write Tech Trek Long Beach on the memo line.
-Donations made to the SPF fund are tax-deductible.
-Checks
+Contributions were welcomed. listed in the Yearbook). $4,385 was raised at this meeting, giving us a total of over $12,000.

 November 1, 2025